AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ### Subscribe to events in Adobe Commerce

 Use the `bin/magento events:subscribe` command to subscribe to events, as described in [Subscribe and register events](https://developer.adobe.com/commerce/extensibility/events/configure-commerce/#subscribe-and-register-events).
-The following table defines the events that you must subscribe to and lists the required fields, if applicable.
+The following table defines the events for each supported entity that you must subscribe to and lists the required fields, if applicable.

 Entity | Event | Required fields
 --- | --- | ---